Donghyeok-Jo/Ego-OSS/README.md

 	2) Split the dataset according to official 5-fold arrangement, using folds 1 through 4 as the training data and fold 5 as the test data.

-	3) [esc50_train.csv](https://github.com/Donghyeok-Jo/Ego-OSS/blob/main/data/esc50_train.csv) contains audio sample list of off-screen training set following this column:
+	3) The file [esc50_train.csv](https://github.com/Donghyeok-Jo/Ego-OSS/blob/main/data/esc50_train.csv) contains audio sample list of off-screen training set following this column:
 		* wav_path : string, path to .wav audio file in ESC-50

 ## Test set recipe
-[test_pair.csv](https://github.com/Donghyeok-Jo/Ego-OSS/blob/main/data/test_pair.csv) contains (on-screen clip, off-screen clip) pairs used to evaluate our Ego-OSS model.
+The file [test_pair.csv](https://github.com/Donghyeok-Jo/Ego-OSS/blob/main/data/test_pair.csv) contains the pairs of on-screen clip and off-screen clip used to evaluate our Ego-OSS model.
 Video clips longer than 5 seconds are sliced into 5-second segments starting from the beginning, as the ESC-50 Dataset consists of 5-second-long data.